jd-aig/multimodal-product-summarization-challenge/README.md

 <a name="award"/>

 ## Award
-The top 3 participating teams will be certificated by NLPCC and CCF-NLP, as well as cash rewards.
+The top 3 participating teams will be certificated by NLPCC and CCF-NLP, as well as awarded cash rewards.

 The first prize (*1): ￥3000